How to assign specific parts of an essay

-When creating a Guided Draft, you can customize which parts of the essay are assigned and whether each part is required or optional.
+When creating a Guided Essay assignment, you can customize which parts of the essay are assigned and whether or not each part is required or optional!
+To assign specific parts of a Guided Essay, you can follow these steps:

-- For each part, you can choose from the following:
+- For each part of the essay, you can choose from the following:

-- Required: students must write this part before they can submit
+- Required: Students must write this part before they can submit their work.

 Tips for Implementation